-- 3.1 Table 1 shows that the Council's mean (2.99%) and median (4.99%) gender pay gap compares favourably with the national average gender pay gap figure of 17.9% for 2018 (which is down from 18.4% in 2017). - 3.2 Tables 2 and 3 reflect a small group of employees who received their "bonuses" in the relevant period.
-The Council does not have provision for the payment of bonuses within its own terms and conditions.
-However, long

-- service awards in the form of money meet the government's definition of "bonus" for this report. - 3.3 Long service awards at the Council are in recognition of achieving 20 years' continuous service.
-The Council is currently running two long service award schemes with varying cash values: - 3.3.1 A one-off money award of £1,000 for those achieving long service with either the Council or a combination of the Council and Berkshire County Council, with the provision for employees to "trade in" all or part of the award for additional days' leave, currently at the rate of £100 per day; or; - 3.3.2 £573 plus double leave for achieving 20 years' service for employees appointed by the Council before 1 April 1999, i.e. only continuous service with the Council will count. - 3.4 11 of the 12 (91.7%) men received the lower cash value compared to 4 of 18 women (22.2%).
-This has, as a result, translated into a large pay gap in favour of women, as shown in Table 2. - 3.5 It should be noted that the award with the provision of double leave ceased on 31 March 2018.
-Employees will still be able to "trade in" for additional days' leave resulting in varying cash values being given.
-However, if there was a small take-up of the "trade in" option, the pay gap in "bonuses" should be reduced significantly in the near future. - 3.6 Based on how the gender pay gap is calculated, although the gap is small, it still exists within the Council as its workforce is predominantly women (65.9%).
-There are more women than men at every pay quartile, yet over half of women are in the lower and lower middle pay quartiles (see Figures 1 and 2 below). - 3.7 Figure 3 illustrates the breakdown of men and women more clearly in each pay band.
-Pay band RG3 has the greatest proportion of women (74.42%), which is significantly higher than the overall proportion of women employed at the Council (65.9%).
-Job roles that fall into this pay band are primarily library workers and care assistants.
-60% of the women in this pay band are part-time. - 3.8 The Chattered Institute of Personnel and Development (CIPD)1 finds that there are a number of barriers that could hinder women achieving senior
+- 3.1 Table 1 shows that the Council's mean (4.99%) and median (5.05%) gender pay gap compares favourably with the national average gender pay gap figure of 17.3% for 2019 (which is down from 17.8% in 2018). - 3.2 Tables 2 and 3 reflect a small group of employees who received their "bonuses" in the relevant period.
+The Council does not have provision for the payment of bonuses within its terms and conditions.
+However, long service awards in the form of money meet the government's definition of "bonus" for this report. - 3.3 Long service awards at the Council are in recognition of achieving 20 years' continuous service.
+The Council is currently running two long service award schemes with varying cash values: - 3.3.1 A one-off money award of £1,000 for those achieving long service with either the Council or a combination of the Council and Berkshire County Council, with the provision for employees to "trade in" all or part of the award for additional days' leave, currently at the rate of £100 per day; or; - 3.3.2 £573 plus double leave for achieving 20 years' service for employees appointed by the Council before 1 April 1999. - 3.4 2 of the 11 men received the lower cash value compared to 14 of the 15 women.
+This has, as a result, translated into a pay gap in favour of women, as shown in Table 2. - 3.5 Based on how the gender pay gap is calculated, although the gap is small, it still exists within the Council as its workforce is predominantly women (60.7%).
+There are more women than men at every pay quartile, yet over half of women are in the lower and lower middle pay quartiles (see Figures 1 and 2 below). - 3.6 Figure 3 illustrates the breakdown of men and women in each pay band.
+Pay band RG3 has the greatest proportion of women (69.21%), which is higher than the overall proportion of women employed at the Council (60.7%).
+Job roles that fall into this pay band are primarily Library Workers, Receptionists at Leisure Centres and Care Assistant roles.
+76% of the women in this pay band are part-time.
+The data for RG1 shows that 100% of the people in the grade are women but this is actually only one person.